erichoman/GMENoiseReduce/README.md

     smoothed-yvals = GME.smooth(x,y, int order, int noise_threshold)

- Despite the method needing zero information about the original system,  the solutions provided are currently not always stable, the current values for "order" (referred to as M in the original paper code) and "noise_threshold" are 44, and 100 respectfully.
+ Despite this method needing zero information about the original system,  the solutions provided are currently not always stable, the current values for "order" (referred to as M in the original paper code) and "noise_threshold" are 44, and 100 respectfully.
 These returned the most stable results.
-However, if you wish for there to be lesser detail in the returned curve, change the res value to some thing lower.
+However, if you wish for there to be lesser detail in the returned curve, change the order value to something lower.